lucky-sideburn/kubeinvaders/README.md

 ![Alt Text](./doc_images/ezgif-4-bc5b512057.gif)

-- Launch the demo at this link [https://kubeinvaders.platformengineering.it](https://kubeinvaders.platformengineering.it/)
-- Watch the Grafana dashboard here [https://grafana.platformengineering.it](https://grafana.platformengineering.it)
-- Monitor the pod status here [https://kubeopsview.platformengineering.it](https://kubeopsview.platformengineering.it)

 [Here are the slides](https://www.slideshare.net/EugenioMarzo/kubeinvaders-chaos-engineering-practices-for-kubernetes1pdf) from the Chaos Engineering speech I prepared for FOSDEM 2023.
 Unfortunately, I could not be present at my talk, but I would still like to share them with the community.